Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Conclusions

 \section{Conclusions}

 We conclude by finding that the worst-case decoding delays of a transmitter occurs when all interferers are active before or at the arrival of its [the transmitter] message, and when the transmitters closer to the receiver activate at before the last unit of time of the virtual decoding delay of this same transmitter.
 We provided a proof and analytical bounds of this worst-case decoding delay.
+We have done so in the case of cellular networks and CF networks.

+The span $T = \lceil\frac{m}{\log_2\left(1+\eta_0\right)}\rceil$ is an upper-bound on the number of channel uses needed for the transmitters at distance less than $\tau_0$ to be decoded.
+In the case of $\tau_0$-void regulated set of transmitters w.r.t. receivers, all messages can be decoded in the span $T$.
+The converse property of space regulated networks is that, for a given latency target $T$, one should use $\textsc{SIC}(2^{\frac{m}{T}}-1)$ in order to receive successfully all transmissions in time.

 We emphasize the role of geometry in decoding delay guarantees and show that the worst-case decoding delay is inversely proportional to the worst-case rate, which seems trivial but needed spatial regulation to hold.
-Another problem that we do not address is its dual: with a fixed span $T$, what are the spatial regulation parameter $(\sigma(T), \rho(T), \nu(T))$ needed to respect such temporal constraint.
+Another problem that we do not address is its dual problem: with a fixed span $T$, what are the spatial regulation parameter $(\sigma(T), \rho(T), \nu(T))$ needed to respect such temporal constraint.
 Simulations show that providing deterministic guarantees requires strong assumptions on the network.
 The coverage area for low latency and deterministic reliability is quite small.
 Moreover, the traffic condition is rather strong since the message size is deterministically bounded.
 A more realistic setup would be to consider a random traffic, and a guarantee for a given error rate, using stochastic NC as suggested in the last section.
-In a future work, one could introduce cooperation between receivers to actually embbed all the benefits of a CF network.
+In a future work, one could introduce cooperation between receivers to actually embed all the benefits of a CF network.